webignition/bas-spec/docs/steps.rst

 Test Steps
 ==========

 A test is composed of steps.
-A step comprises two parts:
+Each step comprises two parts:

 - a sequence of :doc:`actions </actions>` to be performed to get the browser into a desired state
 - a set of :doc:`assertions </assertions>` to verify the browser state